aws-samples/amazon-sagemaker-experiments-dvc-demo/sagemaker-studio-dvc-image/README.md

 ( Skip to [Update an existing SageMaker Studio](#update-an-existing-sagemaker-studio) )

 To streamline the process of creating SageMaker Studio and attach a custom image, we provide a CDK implmenetation that you can just deploy on your account.
+This approach ensures that the right permissions are attached to the SageMaker execution role in order to correctly execute the notebook sample.

+Please follow the instruction [here](./cdk/README.md)

 ### Update an existing SageMaker Studio